Revealed preferences for dynamically inconsistent models: Introduction

 Now, in the case of Afriat and Browning, one can show that the first-order approach is equivalent to saying that there is an instance of the model that explains the data.
-Indeed, in the general problem of utility maximization, and in the model of a dynamically consistent consumer, a dataset is consistent with the first-order approach if and only if one can find a utility function that satisfies the conditions laid out in the model, and that generates the data as optimal choices.
+Indeed, in the general model of utility maximization, and in the model of a dynamically consistent consumer with exponential discounting, a dataset is consistent with the first-order approach if and only if one can find a utility function that satisfies the conditions laid out in the model, and that generates the data as optimal choices.
 Actually, proving this fact is, arguably, Afriat's main contribution.

-We show that this is no longer the case for the model of a dynamically inconsistent quasi-hyperbolic agent in \cite{blowbrowningcrawford2021}.
+We show that the no-loss-of-generality of the first-order approach does not hold for the model of a dynamically inconsistent quasi-hyperbolic agent.
 In other words, the first-order approach is too permissive.
-Our Theorem~\ref{thm:example}, shows that there are datasets that seem consistent with quasi-hyperbolic discounting by means of the first-order approach, but that are not actually consistent with the model --- in the sense that there is no instance of the model for which the data is the observed on-path equilibrium behavior.
+To explain, let us say that a dataset is \df{FOCs rationalizable} if there are model parameters such that the system of inequalities in \cite{blowbrowningcrawford2021} is satisfied.
+We also say that a dataset is \df{equilibrium rationalizable} if there are model parameters such that observed consumption is an equilibrium outcome of the quasi-hyperbolic discounting model.
+Our Theorem~\ref{thm:example} shows that there are datasets that are FOCs rationalizable, but not equilibrium rationalizable.

 The conclusion in our Theorem~\ref{thm:example} matters, beyond its theoretical implications, because Blow et al.\ carry out an empirical application in which they emphasize the added empirical explanatory power of the quasi-hyperbolic model.
-The gap between rationalizability and the first-order approach may call into question the conclusion about the explanatory power of the quasi-hyperbolic model.
-In addition to weaker testable implications, we show that, even for data that is consistent with the model, a rationalization obtained by means of the first-order approach may not be an actual rationalization.
-This matters, again, for the empirical exercise carried out in Blow et al.\, because they use the first-order approach to recover model parameters for consumers that are consistent with the theory.
+The gap between \emph{equilibrium rationalizability} and \emph{FOCs rationalizability} may call into question the conclusion about the explanatory power of the quasi-hyperbolic model.

+We should emphasize that the problem is difficult, and \cite{blowbrowningcrawford2021} make clear progress.
+Our Theorem~\ref{thm:example} points out issues with the first-order approach, but we are unable to provide a characterization of the testable implications in the one-observation consumption setting of Blow et.\ al. The first-order approach is tractable, even if subject to the critiques of our paper.